pablocael/pynear/docs/approximate.md

 ---

-## Why does VPForest lose recall?
+## Why does IVFFlatL2Index lose recall?

-VPForest partitions the dataset into `n_clusters` Voronoi cells.
+IVFFlatL2Index partitions the dataset into `n_clusters` Voronoi cells.
 A query probes only the `n_probe` nearest cells.
 If a true nearest neighbour lives in a cell that was not probed, it is missed.